arnold-c/OutbreakDetection/manuscript/manuscript.typ

 Noise magnitudes will be denoted as $Lambda (c)$ for the rest of the manuscript e.g., $Lambda (8)$ to denote scenarios where the average noise incidence is 8 times that of the average measles incidence.
 For the Poisson-noise scenarios, independent draws from a Poisson distribution with mean $c dot.op angle.l Delta I_M angle.r$ were simulated to produce the noise time series i.e., $Lambda (c) = upright("Pois")(c dot.op angle.l Delta I_M angle.r)$.
 For the dynamical noise scenarios, the rubella vaccination rate at birth was set to 85.38%, 73.83%, 50.88%, 27.89%, or 4.92% to produce equivalent values of $Lambda$ (to within 2 decimal places): $Lambda (c) = angle.l Delta I_R angle.r + upright("Pois")(0.15 dot.op angle.l Delta I_R angle.r)$.
-100 time series of 100 years were simulated for each scenario, before summarizing the distributions of outbreak detection methods.
+We simulated 100 time series of 100 years for each scenario, before summarizing the distributions of outbreak detection methods.

 == Defining Outbreaks
 It is common to use expert review to define outbreaks when examining empirical data, but this is not feasible in a modeling study where tens of thousands of years are being simulated.
-To account for this, many studies only simulate a single outbreak within a time series (repeating this short stochastic simulation multiple times to ensemble results), define an outbreak as a period where $R_(upright("effective")) > 1$ (or $R_(upright("t"))$), or use a threshold of > 2 standard deviations (s.d.) over the mean seasonal incidence observed in empirical data (or from a 'burn-in' period of the simulation) @sternAutomatedOutbreakDetection1999 @jombartRealtimeMonitoringCOVID192021 @stolermanUsingDigitalTraces2023 @salmonMonitoringCountTime2016 @teklehaimanotAlertThresholdAlgorithms2004 @leclereAutomatedDetectionHospital2017.
+Previous simulation studies define an outbreak as a period where $R_"t" > 1$ with the aim of detecting an outbreak during the grow period @jombartRealtimeMonitoringCOVID192021 @stolermanUsingDigitalTraces2023, or use a threshold of > 2 standard deviations (s.d.) over the mean seasonal incidence observed in empirical data (or from a 'burn-in' period of the simulation) @sternAutomatedOutbreakDetection1999 @salmonMonitoringCountTime2016 @teklehaimanotAlertThresholdAlgorithms2004 @leclereAutomatedDetectionHospital2017.

-Each method has its uses, but to evaluate the performance of an outbreak detection system in an endemic region where multiple sequential epidemics are expected it is important to clearly define the bounds of the outbreak, which can only be achieved by 2 s.d. > mean ($R_(upright("effective"))$ and $R_(upright("t"))$ will be less than 1 after an outbreak’s peak, but still within what can be reasonably defined as the outbreak’s bounds).
-This, however, assumes strong seasonal forcing and regular periodicity of incidence to produce a smooth enough baseline, which is not present as countries near measles elimination status @grahamMeaslesCanonicalPath2019.
-Here we define a measles outbreak as a region of the time series that meets the following three criteria:
+Here we simulate time series of 100 years and we define a measles outbreak as a region of the time series that meets the following three criteria:

 - The daily measles incidence must be greater than, or equal to, 5 cases
 - The daily measles incidence must remain above 5 cases for greater than, or equal to, 30 consecutive days